bitcointranscripts/bitcointranscripts/scalingbitcoin/tel-aviv-2019/edgedevplusplus/lightning-network-topology.md

 # Node sorting

 Another direction which takes a different approach is node scoring.
 There's something called "buzz scores" which are publicly released scores, but how they do it is not public.
-But yo ucan make some guesses, like uptime is probably involved.
+But you can make some guesses, like uptime is probably involved.
 Make sure your nodes are online.
 I think they do some basic probing to figure out who are the more balanced nodes on the network.
 I think they run some small probes every 2 weeks and they try to figure out who has more liquidity and they score them well because of this.

 Again, this is potentially gameable, if you know what metrics they are using, then you can try to increase your score.
 But it's hard to see an attack here.
 You get a good score by behaving well.
 But maybe you can temporarily increase your performance while you get probed, but not sooner.